Showing top 0 results 0 results found

 Do you know who your customers are?

 No uncertain head nodding.
 No “more or less.”
-Either you know exactly, which makes possible outstanding customer service, or you have a rough or unproven idea and you deliver mediocre customer service, settling for being just polite and friendly.
+Either you know exactly what makes outstanding customer service possible, or you have a rough or unproven idea and you deliver mediocre customer service, settling for being just polite and friendly.

-Amazon’s customer service is hardly visible for most customers because they know what those customers want and deliver that experience up front.
+Amazon’s customer service is hardly visible to most customers because they know what those customers want and deliver that experience up front.

 Disney is all about courtesy and politeness.
 It puts special effort into smiling, laughing, and singing because that creates the magical experience expected by their “guests.”